 About the Department of Orthopaedic Surgery

 Cleveland Clinic’s Department of Orthopaedic Surgery offers expert diagnosis and state-of-the-art treatment for any injury or disease of the bones and joints, from simple fractures to complex tumors.
-Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.

 Our surgeons perform more than 7,000 hip, knee, shoulder, ankle, elbow, wrist and finger joint replacements per year – one of the highest volumes in the United States – for severe osteoarthritis and rheumatoid arthritis, trauma and other conditions.
 Cleveland Clinic orthopaedic specialists have pioneered innovative techniques and technologies that are now used worldwide for a range of orthopaedic problems including: